 - Within 20km of the rest of the Libya border area north of Dhehiba

-- Areas within 75km of the Libyan border, including Remada, El Borma and the town of Zarzis
+- Some areas within 75km of the Libyan border, including Remada, El Borma and the town of Zarzis

 - The governorate of Kasserine, including the town of Sbeitla

-- Within the 10km of the border with Algeria south of kasserine governorate, and within 30km of the border in El Kef and Jendouba governorates, including the archaeological site of Chemtou and the Biq region west of Ghardimaou
+- Within 10km of the border with Algeria south of Kasserine governorate, and within 30km of the border in El Kef and Jendouba governorates, including the archaeological site of Chemtou and the Biq region west of Ghardimaou

 Some other areas are considered less dangerous, but all but essential travel is advised against: